 NATURAL Paintbrush (for oil based paints/stains)

+I started by gluing my guitar picks to the table.
 I used mod podge to glue the guitar picks onto the table.

 Make sure you know how you want the picks lined and how they will fit onto your surface before you start gluing it down.
 You could even draw up a graph, just make sure you won’t be able to see it once the picks are down.
 I put each row the same way.
 One row facing upwards, and the next row facing down.